 Drop 4: How does the soak in roasting affect Peak RoR and total roast time

 Tune in soon for updates on drop 4!
-There's still time to purchase the drop here.
+If you purchased Drop 4: A/B Experiment, leave your profiles reviews here.

 Instructions for participants